 It became evident from work on the initial work packages that we needed to define what we meant by Programme Focused Assessment.
 After much debate, and based on the examples emerging, the project team determined four key types of programme focused assessment, each with its own variants.

-Members of the programme team have provided papers at a number of dissemination events.
+Members of the programme team provided papers at a number of dissemination events.
 A particular highlight was our final event at which a number of assessment focused projects and higher education agencies were represented.
 The event had an explicit 'forward-looking' theme giving the 60 participants an opportunity to discuss and debate common issues and share important developments emerging from the various projects.

 Tel: +44 (0)1274 233336